fwd/nano-pow/readme.md

 ![line](https://github.com/fwd/n2/raw/master/.github/line.png)

-> RPC server for Nano PoW Worker (Rust). **MIT** License.
+> RPC server for [Nano PoW Worker](https://github.com/nanocurrency/nano-pow-server). **MIT** License.
 In *alpha-0.5* stage.
 Which means it does not work at all, yet.
 Give it a star, and come back in a week or two.
 Early docs below.

 ![line](https://github.com/fwd/n2/raw/master/.github/line.png)